SublimeText/SublimeHg/README.rst

 	Determines the terminal emulator to be used in Linux.
 This is necessary so that commands such as *serve* work.

+``packages.sublime_hg.extensions``

+	A list of Mercurial extension names.
+Commands belonging to these extensions will show up in the command menu along with built-in Mercurial commands.

 How to Use
 ==========